MohitCode17/genai-course/README.md

 1. **Set Persona:**

    - Example: "Askly, smart personal assistant" → model responds in a friendly, informative, and helpful tone.
-   - Changing the system prompt (e.g., "You are a harsh critic") alters tone and style.

 2. **Guide Conversation Context:**